Ria Schröder: Political career

-Member of the German Parliament, 2021–present
+Member of the German Parliament, 2021–2025

 For the 2021 federal election, Schröder applied for place 1 of the Hamburg state list of the FDP.
 She could not prevail against a total of three other candidates and was subsequently elected to list position 2 and was voted into the Bundestag.

-In the 20th German Bundestag, Schröder serves as her parliamentary group's spokesperson on education policy.
-She is a member of the Committee for Education, Research and Technology Assessment.
+In the 20th German Bundestag, Schröder served as her parliamentary group's spokesperson on education policy.
+She was a member of the Committee for Education, Research and Technology Assessment.

-In addition to her committee assignments, Schröder is part of the German Parliamentary Friendship Group for Relations with the States of South Asia.
+In addition to her committee assignments, Schröder was part of the German Parliamentary Friendship Group for Relations with the States of South Asia.